 The 1986 Campaign was run entirely by the Board of Directors, who approached only a limited segment of the community.
 The larger industries and banks were solicited, as well as a few other companies.
 The board raised almost $60,000 in the first campaign.

-In 1986, the United Way helped support 16 agencies that provided life-enhancing projects in Rhea County in the areas of childhood and adult education, domestic violence, and achieve financial stability.
+In 1986, the United Way helped support 16 agencies that provided life-enhancing projects in Rhea County in the areas of childhood and adult education, domestic violence recovery and prevention, and financial stability.

 September of 1987, the United Way opened an office on the corner of Market and Main Street in downtown Dayton and hired an Executive Secretary to manage the office.
 A few years later the office moved to 231 Delaware Avenue where if remained for 18 years.
 In 2015 the United Way of Rhea County office moved into the current location of the 224 4th Ave, Suite 101.
 The location is ideal for clients it serves as it is located next to Human Services and the Career Center for job placement.

-Following the campaign, volunteers from the community, called the Allocation Panel, come together to review the allocation request forms that have been submitted by local agencies.
+Following the campaign, volunteers from the community, called the Community Investment Committee, come together to review the request forms that have been submitted by local agencies.
 The panel members are asked to contact or visit the agencies that have been assigned to them.
 Next, the panel listens to presentation by each agency as to why they need the funding and how it will be used to benefit residents of Rhea County.
-After hearing from each requesting agency, the Allocation Panel will decide - based on the services provided and the number of people that receive those services, plus meeting the needs of Rhea County - how to best distribute the current campaign funds for that physical year.
-This recommendation is then presented to the full United Way Board by the Allocation Chair.
+After hearing from each requesting agency, the Community Investment Committee will decide - based on the services provided and the number of people that receive those services, plus meeting the needs of Rhea County - how to best distribute the current campaign funds for that physical year.
+This recommendation is then presented to the full United Way Board by the Chair.
 The board members make the final decision concerning the allocation process.

-It has been said that the United Way is the table at which the community sits at to try and solve its problems.
+It has been said that the United Way is the table at which the community sits to work on solving its problems.
 No gift could be more important than your gift to the United Way.
 You can make a difference, because local people know how to make it work for local people.